acornsoftuk/xllify-starter/README.md

 Slightly more sophisticated demos are available in the [xllify-demo](https://github.com/acornsoftuk/xllify-demo) repo.
 You can download a built XLL straight from the releases page.

-## Experiment building an XLL entirely on GitHub
+## Get started, entirely through the GitHub

 No need for any installation or Windows development setup.
 Just a browser (and Microsoft Excel for Windows, if you want to download and run your masterpiece.)